aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-gradient-effects/_index.md

 - **Do I need a license?** A free trial works for development; a commercial license is required for production.
 - **How long does implementation take?** Roughly 10‑15 minutes for a basic gradient overlay.
 - **Is it compatible with Java 8+?** Yes, the API supports Java 8 and newer runtimes.

+## What Is a Gradient Overlay Effect?

+A **gradient overlay effect** is a layer‑style that paints a smooth transition between two or more colors across a selected area.
+In Photoshop (and therefore in PSD files), this effect can be blended, colored, and positioned to create sophisticated visual designs.
+Aspose.PSD exposes this effect through the `GradientOverlayEffect` class, allowing you to read and modify its properties programmatically.

+## Why Use Gradient Overlays in PSD Files?

+- **Creative Flexibility:** Quickly experiment with color schemes without rasterizing the image.
+- **Non‑Destructive Editing:** Keep the original layers intact while applying visual enhancements.
+- **Automation Ready:** Ideal for batch‑processing large numbers of PSD assets in a CI pipeline.

 ## Prerequisites